3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 It's normal to feel some pain or discomfort in the first few weeks of breastfeeding, as your body adapts to feeding your baby.

-Improper attachment during breastfeeding, increased friction hormones and infections are potential causes of nipple pain or discomfort.
+Poor attachment during breastfeeding, increased friction, hormones and infections are all potential causes of pain or discomfort in the nipples.

 The use of nipple balms or creams, the use of breast milk, the reduction of friction, the use of hot or cold compresses and taking +mum are all ways of promoting healing and reducing pain.